A Message From Our Leadership Team

 Click on the ADC’s image to read more about them.

-Cory joined Laurel Springs School as the Social Studies Academic Department Chair in 2015.
-Throughout his twelve years of online and blended learning experience, he has worked with a variety of programs around the country developing curriculum, integrating emerging technologies and mentoring students.
-He earned his M.Ed. in Educational Technology from Boise State University with a focus on online education and has studied Education Leadership at UNLV.
-Prior to that, he earned his B.A in History from California State University Northridge.
+Cory Plough joined Laurel Springs School as the Social Studies Academic Department Chair in 2015.
+Throughout his sixteen years in online and blended learning education, he has worked with a variety of unique programs around the country supporting students, families and teachers.
+He has an M.Ed. in Education Leadership and one in Educational Technology.
+He also earned his B.A. in History from California State University Northridge.
 Cory has spoken at numerous conferences and written about online education since 2008.

 Bridget has over 20 years of brick and mortar classroom, online and blended education experience as both a teacher and administrator.
 Mrs. Schleifer has her Master’s degree in Curriculum and Instruction from Grand Canyon University, a Bachelor’s degree in Elementary Education from Northern Arizona University and is a certified reading specialist and K-8 teacher.

 Alex was a high school English and ESL teacher as well as an high school Administrator before coming to Laurel Springs.
 She has developed assessments and curriculum at both the school and district level, and has also served on committees to evaluate teachers working towards National Board certifications.
 Alex earned her M.Ed in Teacher Leadership as well as her Principal’s Certification from Regis University, her B.A. in English from the University of Colorado at Denver, and her teaching certification through Western State University, and is certified in Linguistically Diverse education.